sarahwalker10/PuraVida/README.md

 ##   Contents of the Repository:

 **data (folder)**:
-* *train.csv*: Original training dataset provided by Kaggle
+* train.csv: *Original training dataset provided by Kaggle*
-* *test.csv*: Original testing dataset provided by Kaggle
+* test.csv: *Original testing dataset provided by Kaggle*
-* *codebook.csv*: Description of features found in the original training dataset
+* codebook.csv: *Description of features found in the original training dataset*

-***Checkpoint1.ipynb***: Starting with the original dataset, we begin by reviewing the literature and exploring the data to help familiarize ourselves with the scope and direction of the project.
+**Checkpoint1.ipynb**: *Starting with the original dataset, we begin by reviewing the literature and exploring the data to help familiarize ourselves with the scope and direction of the project.*

-***Checkpoint 2a.ipynb***: Following from our findings in Checkpoint 1, we clean and engineer features from the original dataset into our own modified dataset.
-We also aggregate all individual level observations to a single household level observation in the modified dataset.
+**Checkpoint 2a.ipynb**: *Following from our findings in Checkpoint 1, we clean and engineer features from the original dataset into our own modified dataset.
+We also aggregate all individual level observations to a single household level observation in the modified dataset.*

 **modified_data (folder)**:
 * *modified_train.csv*: Our modified dataset created and saved from Checkpoint 2a.
 Contains the original data aggregated at the household level, including data cleaning and feature engineering.